Sexual Misconduct Resources

 - Go to Upstate, Upstate Community, Crouse or St. Joseph’s Hospital – All of these hospitals have access to a SANE nurse (Sexual Assault Nurse Examiner)-where you can have a physical exam, complete STD and Pregnancy testing, and have a rape kit completed in case you decide to bring charges against the perpetrator.
 If you choose to have a rape kit done, please be aware that much more evidence can be collected if you do not change clothes, shower, eat, drink or smoke until you have been examined.

-- Contact a counselor in the Wellness Center for Health and Counseling
+- Contact a counselor in the Wellness Center for Health and Counseling (Call 251-SAFE for a confidential hotline to a Le Moyne counselor)

 - Call 911, the operator will connect you to the local law enforcement